We Win In Bankruptcy Court

 - Contested Bankruptcy Rule 9019 proceedings

-Sheppard Mullin’s Bankruptcy Litigation Team has handled numerous matters across a broad spectrum of sectors such as Aviation, Entertainment, Finance, Food and Beverage, Healthcare, Hospitality, Gaming, Land Use, Non-Profit, Real Estate, Retail, Transportation, and Chapter 9/Municipal Distress.
+Sheppard Mullin’s Bankruptcy Litigation Team has handled numerous matters across a broad spectrum of sectors such as Aviation, Construction, Entertainment, Finance, Food and Beverage, Healthcare, Hospitality, Insurance Gaming, Land Use, Non-Profit, Real Estate, Retail, Transportation, and Chapter 9/Municipal Distress.

 The attorneys comprising the Bankruptcy Litigation Team have received numerous individual awards and recognitions, including from Chambers USA, Legal 500 US, SuperLawyers, the American College of Bankruptcy, and others.
-Members of the team have served as officers and directors the California Bankruptcy Forum, the Insolvency Law Section of the California Bar Association, the American Bar Associations’ Business Law Section, and the American Bankruptcy Institute.
+Members of the team have served as officers and directors of the California Bankruptcy Forum, the Insolvency Law Section of the California Bar Association, the American Bar Associations’ Business Law Section, and the American Bankruptcy Institute.